dalzoj/mlds6_project/docs/data/data_summary.md

-# Informe de datos
+# Data Report

-Este documento contiene los resultados del análisis exploratorio de datos.
+This document contains the results from the exploratory data analysis.

-## Resumen general de los datos
+## General summary of the data

-## Resumen de la calidad de los datos
+## Data quality summary

-## Variable objetivo
+## Target variable

-## Variables individuales
+## Individual variables

-## Clasificación de las variables
+## Variable ranking

-## Relación entre las variables explicativas y la variable objetivo
+## Relationship between explanatory variables and target variable